Climate Change Indicators in the United States

 About the Indicator

-Figure 1 presents trends in Arctic sea ice extent from 1979, when extensive measurements started, to 2015.
+Figure 1 presents trends in Arctic sea ice extent from 1979, when extensive measurements started, to spring 2016.
 Sea ice extent is defined as the area of ocean where at least 15 percent of the surface is frozen.
 This threshold was chosen because scientists have found that it gives the best approximation of the edge of the ice.
 Data are collected throughout the year, but for comparison, this indicator focuses on the average sea ice extent during peak freezing and peak melting months.
 September is typically when the sea ice extent reaches its annual minimum after melting during the spring and summer.
 Conversely, March is typically when sea ice reaches its maximum extent after winter freezing.
 Data for this indicator were gathered by the National Snow and Ice Data Center using satellite imaging technology.

 Figure 2 examines the age of the ice that is present in the Arctic during the week in September only with the smallest extent of ice.
 By combining daily satellite images, wind measurements, and data from surface buoys that move with the ice, scientists can track specific parcels of ice as they move over time.
 This tracking enables them to calculate the age of the ice in different parts of the Arctic.
 Although satellites started collecting data in 1979, Figure 2 only shows trends back to 1983 because it is not possible to know the full age distribution until the ice has been tracked for at least five years.